-Have you ever wondered why our knives need to be so sharp or why the nails we use end with a sharp point.
-The answers to all these questions lies in the concept of pressure.
-Pressure is the ratio of the force applied to the surface area over which the force is applied.
-Hydrostatic pressure is pressure exerted by liquids.
-When a force of ‘F’ Newton is applied perpendicularly to a surface area ‘A’, then the pressure exerted on the surface by the force is equal to the ratio of F to A. Hence, the formula for pressure (P) is,
+Have you ever wondered why our knives need to be so sharp or why the nails we use the end with a sharp point?
+The answers to all these questions lie in the concept of pressure.
+The pressure is the ratio of the force applied to the surface area over which the force is applied.
+Hydrostatic pressure is the pressure exerted by liquids.
+When a force of ‘F’ Newton is applied perpendicularly to a surface area ‘A’, then the pressure exerted on the surface by the force is equal to the ratio of F to A.

 - A Pascal can be defined as a force of one newton applied over a surface area of one square meter.
 Though pressure is exerted by solid objects, the pressure exerted by fluids is the most curious.
 Fluid here refers to both liquid and gases, substances that take the shape of their container.
-Fluid pressure refers to the pressure exerted by both liquids and gas.

 Firstly solid objects do not change their shape on the application of pressure which is obviously not the case with fluids.
 Fluid pressure can be caused by gravity, acceleration or forces when in a closed container.
 Since a fluid has no fixed shape, it acts equally in all directions.
 When you fill water in a bottle, the weight of the water inside is acting on all the sides of the bottle equally.

 Holes at different heights in the container can be used to display the concept of Hydrostatic Pressure.
 The streams from the lower holes flow with a greater velocity due to the pressure from the fluid above it.

-The pressure difference can be seen with a simple experiment.
+The pressure difference can be seen in a simple experiment.
 Fill up a bottle with water and take a pin to poke holes in the bottle.
 Now poke a hole on the top of the bottle near the surface of the water.
 The water dribbles out slowly from this hole.
 Now start moving down and making holes.
-As you move down, the speed and the distance travelled by the stream of water coming out of the hole increases.
+As you move down, the speed and the distance travelled by the stream of water coming out of the hole increases

-The speed and the distance of the outlet is maximum close to the bottom.
+The speed and the distance of the outlet are maximum close to the bottom.
 The water pours out of the hole due to the pressure acting on the container by water in all sides.
-The pressure acting on the water decides the speed and the distance of the stream and at a particular height it is constant, as in if multiple holes are made in the bottle at the same height, then the flow of water from all the holes will be equal.
+The pressure acting on the water decides the speed and the distance of the stream and at a particular height it is constant, as in if multiple holes are made in the bottle at the same height, then the flow of water from all the holes will be equal

-This property of fluid pressure means that the pressure at the deep portions of the oceans are truly enormous and they are.
-With every 10 meters you go into the ocean, an extra 1 kilogram of pressure is added per square centimetre of your body.
-After a certain depth the pressure becomes high enough to crush a human being if they are not wearing special equipment.
+This property of fluid pressure means that the pressure at the deep portions of the oceans are truly enormous, and they are.
+With every 10 meters, you go into the ocean, an extra 1 kilogram of pressure is added per square centimetre of your body.
+After a certain depth, the pressure becomes high enough to crush a human being if they are not wearing special equipment.
 These properties hold true for gases as well which we will explore in our article on the Atmospheric pressure.